terra-money/docs/docs/terrad/keys.md

 ## Generate Keys (Ledger)

 You can use the Ledger Nano S hardware wallet to store your Terra account private keys, which is considered a more secure option because the keys are kept off connected devices.
-The process for using a hardware wallet with `terracli` is similar to creating a normal key, except a Ledger key delegate account information displaying and signing operations to a connected Ledger hardware device instead of a encrypted key stored on the machine.
+The process for using a hardware wallet with `terrad` is similar to creating a normal key, except a Ledger key delegate account information displaying and signing operations to a connected Ledger hardware device instead of a encrypted key stored on the machine.

 ### Requirements